 To be fair, the guidelines also outline that there are four exemptions to the Sex Discrimination Act 1984—is it just me, or is the Orwellian date of this Act also significant? —as follows:

 - Voluntary body exemption

 - Competitive sporting activity exemption

 However, to give you an idea as to just how imprecise the terminology being used here is note the following explanation contained in the guidelines themselves (page 24):

 The exemption allows for discrimination on the grounds of sex or gender identity only in ‘any competitive sporting activity in which the strength, stamina or physique of competitors is relevant.

 The words ‘strength’, ‘stamina’ and ‘physique’, and the term ‘competitive sporting activity’, are not defined in the Act.
 Their meanings have not been conclusively settled by the Federal Court of Australia.

 In reality, this will mean that the definition as to what constitutes ‘strength’, ‘stamina’ and ‘physique’ are so imprecise and vague as to be practically meaningless.
 Ultimately, the underlying agenda here is not ‘justice’ but the implementation of radical leftist ideology.

-Sadly, it’s young girls and women who will be the most negatively impacted by all this.
+Sadly, it’s young girls and women who will be the most negatively affected by all this.
 Because the impetus will be for men who are transgender to be given the right to play on female teams rather than vice versa.
 And this will not only contribute to the death of women’s sport in general, but put the physical safety of women at risk in particular.